esgf2-us/metagrid/docs/docs/contributors/architecture_design.md

 ### Traefik

 Traefik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
-Traefik is used in the production deployment of MetaGrid.

 ### Docs

-Stores document related files for the entire project using Markdown and MkDocs.
+Stores documentation related files for the entire project using Markdown and MkDocs.